00Hammers/00Hammers/README.md

 - 👋 Hi, I’m @00Hammers
-- Im a curious person and programmer fascinated by data
+- I'm a curious person and programmer fascinated by data
 <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...